HarryMacheda/MachedaTS/src/pages/README.md

 For layouts look at the readme inside the layouts directory

-You can also use variables in the routes by having square prackets
+You can also use variables in the routes by having square brackets see [id].tsx layouts dont seem to work with these dynamic routes though so them may need to be imported directly